 Welcome to the Vancouver CBT Centre.
-We are a group of psychologists and psychiatrists with extensive and specialized experience in evidence-based treatments, including cognitive-behaviour therapy (CBT), mindfulness-based cognitive therapy, (MBCT) and pharmacological (medication) treatment.
+We are a group of psychologists with extensive and specialized experience in evidence-based treatments, including cognitive-behaviour therapy (CBT) and mindfulness-based cognitive therapy (MBCT).
 The Vancouver CBT Centre was originally founded by the clinical team from the former UBC Anxiety Disorders Clinic.
-We specialize in treating complex and severely disabling anxiety disorders, as well as clinical depression and eating disorders.
+We specialize in treating complex and severely disabling anxiety disorders, as well as clinical depression and eating disorders

 The Vancouver CBT Centre provides private (fee for service) assessment and treatment for adults and teens experiencing anxiety, depression, and associated problems.
 Our clinical staff all have specialized training in CBT, as well as in complex or severe anxiety and depression.
 We also offer CBT for eating disorders, including anorexia, bulimia, and binge eating problems.